Be a traveler, not a tourist.

 Meet your guide...

-I grew up traveling in the US and doing a lot of camping with my family and on girl scout trips.
-Oh the days of waking up in the summers floating in our tents because of the nonstop Pennsylvania rain!
-Even though I didn’t have access to world travel back then, I can look back and see my adventurous spirit as I begged my parents to let me and my friends sleep in the “fort” we made in the cornfield across from my house (this was pre- Freddy Krueger) or convinced my friends to climb up on top of our elementary school to hang out and play kickball on the roof.
+I grew up traveling in the US and doing a lot of camping with my family and on Girl Scout trips.
+Oh the days of waking up in the summers floating in our tents because of nonstop Pennsylvania rain!
+Even though I didn’t have access to world travel back then, I can look back and see my adventurous spirit as I begged my parents to let me and my friends sleep in the “fort” we made in the cornfield across from my house (this was pre- Freddy Krueger) or as I convinced my friends to climb up on top of our elementary school to hang out and play kickball on the roof. (getting up was ok but down was a little harder)

 It wasn’t until I won a scholarship to do an exchange program in Colombia during high school that I developed my international “wanderlust” that has not waned in over 30 years!
-I’ve traveled all over many continents, sometimes with others and sometimes solo, and I’ve had many amazing adventures.
+I’ve traveled all over many continents, sometimes with others and sometimes solo, and I’ve had countless adventures, planned and unplanned.
 In my younger years, I figured out quickly that the more cheaply I was able to travel, the longer I could make my trips last.
 I was the master of budget backpacker travel.
-I could make one non-wrinkle dress and two pairs of underwear last weeks!
+I could make two pairs of underwear and one non-wrinkle dress last weeks!
 I could sniff out free food anywhere!

 These days I call myself a “medium maintenance” traveler.
 I fall somewhere between the budget travel of my youth and luxury travel.
-I enjoy the smaller luxuries when romping around the world these days, like a fire and a good book or a hot shower after a hike or a cocktail on a veranda with an amazing view.
+I enjoy the smaller luxuries when romping around the world these days, like a fire and a good book in the Alps or an engaging conversation with friends or strangers on a ferry in Greece or a cocktail on a veranda overlooking the Caribbean.
 I also fall somewhere between the “unplanned, go-with-the-flow, sleep anywhere I land” traveler and the “minute-by-minute, no time to pee itinerary follower” type.
 I’ve landed (no pun intended) on the idea that the best trips are planned but open and flexible.
 A friend of mine used to say “Hey, can we plan to be spontaneous next week?”
 That is how I travel.
-Planned room for spontaneous adventure.
+Planned room for spontaneity.
 We have to make room for adventure to come to us sometimes.
 And sometimes it comes in the least expected ways…

 Can’t wait to have an adventure with you!